open-aviation/atmdata/_pages/data_sources.md

 Many sources on the Internet are somehow redundant.
 They overlap quite well but some sources are more precise than others in particular areas of the world:

 - The [EAD Basic](https://www.ead.eurocontrol.int/fwf-eadbasic/public/cms/cmscontent.faces?configKey=default.home.page) European AIS Database (EAD) is a free Public Access Service application for the general public, which  allows you to browse the  for a limited set of aeronautical information publications (AIP), given in pdf format.
 Registration is needed, and is free.
 - [EUROCONTROL's Airport Corner](https://www.eurocontrol.int/tool/airport-corner) this is an airport-focused data repository, for largest European airports.
 The public version has limited data access, but still contains  runways, airport capacities and other information of interest.
+- [Free Worldwide Aviation Base](https://www.openaip.net/) The openaip platform provides current and precise worldwide aeronautical data.
+Based on contributions from a vibrant community of aviation enthusiasts.
+Free to use for anyone.
+Developer tools and API available.
 - The [FAA Aeronautical Data Delivery Service](https://adds-faa.opendata.arcgis.com/) provides a comprehensive database of relevant information over their airspace using standard format.
 - The [FAA's AIP](https://www.faa.gov/air_traffic/publications/atpubs/aip_html/#:~:text=Aeronautical%20Information%20Publication%20%2D%20AIP), all FAA AIP information and links to other data.
 - [OurAirports](https://ourairports.com/) is a free site where visitors can explore the world's airports.
 It has been launched after Australia forced the US to close their [DAFIF database](https://en.wikipedia.org/wiki/DAFIF) to the general public.
 Information about airports, even shutdown, and their runways is available, searchable and downloadable.